-We expect to continue to incur significant operating expenses in connection with our ongoing activities, including conducting clinical trials, manufacturing and seeking regulatory approval of our drug candidates, Liposomal Grb-2 and Bcl-2.
+We expect to continue to incur significant operating expenses in connection with our ongoing activities, including conducting clinical trials, manufacturing and seeking regulatory approval of our drug candidates, BP1001 and BP1002.
 Accordingly, we will continue to require substantial additional capital to fund our projected operating requirements.
 Such additional capital may not be available when needed or on terms favorable to us.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current and future operating plan.
 There can be no assurance that we will be able to continue to raise additional capital through the sale of our securities in the future.
 Our future capital requirements may change and will depend on numerous factors, which are discussed in detail in "Item 1A.
-Risk Factors" to Part I of our Annual Report on Form 10-K as of and for the fiscal year ended December 31, 2014.
+Risk Factors" to Part I of our Annual Report on Form 10-K as of and for the fiscal year ended December 31, 2014, and in "Item 1A.
+Risk Factors" to Part II of this Quarterly Report on Form 10-Q.